 Can AI reduce the pressure during seasonal peaks or unexpected spikes?

 Yes.
 During high-volume periods, AI agents pick up the extra volume of repetitive queries so your team doesn’t face unmanageable queues or extended shifts.
-This stability helps keep morale high and protects teams from the crunch-time burnout many e-commerce brands experience.

 Will implementing AI create extra workload for my support team?